dgvall/phase-3-sinatra-react-project/README.md

 ### `bundle install`

-Installs gems necessary for the server to function.
+Installs gems necessary for server to function.

 ### `bundle exec rake server`

-This will run your server on port http://localhost:9292.
+Runs your server on port http://localhost:9292.